vitalets/pendings/README.md

 <a name="new_Pendings_new"></a>

 ### new Pendings([options])
-Creates list of pending promises.
+Creates dynamic list of promises.
+When each promise if fulfilled it is remove from list.

 | Param | Type | Default | Description |